 One thing every woman is conscious about during pregnancy is food.
 Everyone has their own opinion on what pregnant women should eat and what they shouldn’t.
 So, confusions are bound to occur.
 If you have questions and concerns about consuming hummus during pregnancy, this is the place to be.
 Here, we will discuss if it is safe for you to eat hummus while you are pregnant, its health benefits, risks, etc. What are we waiting for then?
 Let’s get straight to the point.

-Is It Safe to Eat Hummus While Pregnant?
+Is It Safe to Eat Hummus During Pregnancy?

-Is Hummus good for pregnancy?
-The nutritional chart below is a proof of the fact that hummus is a great food that can be added on to your diet during pregnancy.
-The next time you have hummus, know as to what you are adding on to your diet.
+Is Hummus good to eat during pregnancy?
+The nutritional chart below is proof that hummus is a great food that can be added to your pregnancy diet.
+Here is the list of nutrients per 100 grams of hummus.